 DLSS 4 brings the first real-time application of the transformer model architecture in the graphics industry.
 Another new feature, NVIDIA Reflex 2, makes games respond faster to your actions—like moving your mouse or pressing a button.
 According to NVIDIA, this can cut delays by up to 75%, which should be great news for competitive gamers.

-It will be compatible fully with NVIDIA’s new GeForce RTX 50 series graphics cards: the RTX 5090, RTX 5080, RTX 5070, and RTX 5070 Ti.
+It will be fully compatible with NVIDIA’s new GeForce RTX 50 series graphics cards: the RTX 5090, RTX 5080, RTX 5070, and RTX 5070 Ti.
 These cards use the new “Blackwell” architecture.
 The company says the new setup with DLSS 4 could be up to eight times faster in overall speed for playing games versus the traditional ways of rendering graphics.

 Which games are compatible with DLSS 4?